 One thing that isn’t altered from the standard Mondeo range is the spaciousness.
 All Mondeos have good head and leg room in the front and rear and the Vignale is no exception.
 Only the tallest fifth occupant will feel cramped.

-Owners will find the huge list of standard features includes keyless operation, electric folding wing-mirrors, a leather-covered, multi-function steering wheel and electric windows all-round.
+Owners will find the huge list of standard features includes keyless operation, electric folding wing mirrors, a leather-covered, multi-function steering wheel and electric windows all-round.

-The 4-door saloon isn’t in the same league though does have a large boot.
+The four-door saloon isn’t in the same league though does have a large boot.
 All have split folding rear seats that can increase the luggage area, although the saloon has a higher load lip and smaller boot opening than hatchback drivers will be used to.

 Worried about parking?
-All Mondeo Vignales come with a reversing camera and all-round parking sensors as standard.
+All Mondeo Vignales come with a reversing camera and all-around parking sensors as standard.
 Look out too for a very high-tech range of options available to Vignale buyers.
 These include safety features normally found on prestige brands, like tyre-pressure sensors, Active Park Assist system to help you park in most situations, inflating seatbelts, traffic sign recognition and automatic emergency braking.

 Running costs and reliability

 The range of petrol, diesel and hybrid engines will already be familiar to Mondeo owners.
 The most economical Vignale engine is a hybrid with official combined figures of up to 67mpg.
 The least thirsty diesel has similar figures, offering up to 63mpg.
 The Mondeo flagship will be more expensive to run than a standard car – but less than many premium rivals.

 Ford’s reliability reputation is above average and the Mondeo has been a solid tried-and-tested dependable vehicle for many years.